-In an Active Directory environment, there could be instances where Active Directory objects such as users, computers, groups or organizational units are deleted accidentally.
-Revocation of such errors can be a cumbersome task for the system administrators.
+In an Active Directory environment, there could be instances where Active Directory objects such as users, computers, groups, or organizational units are deleted accidentally.
+Revocation of such errors can be a cumbersome task for system administrators.
 Thus to enable easy recovery of deleted objects by the administrators, Microsoft introduced Active Directory Recycle Bin which is quite similar to the Windows Recycle Bin.

-Prior to the introduction of AD Recycle Bin feature there were two ways to restore deleted objects.
+Prior to the introduction of AD Recycle Bin feature, there were two ways to restore deleted objects.

 - Authoritative Restore

 However, each had its own share of disadvantages.
 In Windows Server 2008 Active Directory, the restoration was performed by authoritative restore.
 An authoritative restore will retrieve deleted data from the AD Domain Services backup and mark specific data as current.
 This authoritative data will be then replicated throughout the domain.
 However, during the recovery, the server must be taken offline in the Directory Service Restore Mode (DSRM) and is unavailable for processing client service requests until the restoration is complete.
 Another disadvantage of this restoration method is that if any change has been made to the object after the AD DS backup has been done, the deleted object will recover only the backup data and will not have the changes made post the backup.
 For example, a user account, which was accidentally deleted, is restored from the backup done few days earlier.
 Any change made to the user account object after the backup will not be reflected when the deleted object is restored.